 If you’re a music enthusiast considering taking music lessons, learning the basics of music theory is a great place to start.
 It doesn’t have to be complicated or scary.
 There are many resources available to help you learn music theory at your own pace.

 It is important to understand some basic terms to understand the basics of music theory better.
-Here are a few of the most common terms:

 - Chord: A chord is two or more musical notes played together at once.
 They usually have three or more notes as well.